anton-korolev/php-domainlib/README.md

 - Create a DTO from an associative array with attribute type control and automatic creation of all internal DTOs (see `createFromArray()`).
 - Convert a DTO (including nested DTOs) to an associative array (see `DTOtoArray()`).

  Supports the following attribute specifications:

- - `dtoClass` - name of the attribute's DTO class.
+ - `dtoClass` - the class name of the nested DTO attribute.

+By default, the list of attributes and the list of class names of nested DTOs are extracted from the constructor parameters.
+This behavior can be changed by overriding the `attributeSpecifications()`, `attributes()` and `dtoClasses()` methods.

 Typical example of a DTO class (php 8.1):

 ```php